IDPea/idpea/blog/2025/01/05/index.md

 ### On Bitwarden Server

 The Bitwarden server has yet to receive the feature flags, they are planned for the January release.
+This should be around the 13th-16th of January.

 ### On Vaultwarden Server